mdavis-xyz/mdavis.xyz/pages/lime/content.md

 * If you do manage to somehow win an arbitration case against Lime, the maximum penalty you can extract is $100.
 So if their batteries explode and you incur $100,000 in medical bills to treat your burns, the maximum payment you can get from Lime is $100. ([Section 7.3](7.3))

 I am not a lawyer.
-I suspect that many of the claims are legally invalid, because some consumer rights are inalienable.
+I suspect that many of the clauses are legally invalid, because some consumer rights are inalienable.
 For example, many "no refunds" policies [do not](https://www.accc.gov.au/media-release/harvey-norman-franchisees-pay-for-misleading-consumers) take away your right to a refund.
 However you would have to take Lime to court to find out which terms hold up judicial scrutiny.
- It's also unclear how the laws work across countries.
+ It's also unclear how the laws work across internation borders.
 Australia has far stronger consumer protections than the US, however the terms say that you give up Australian laws and agree to be bound by US laws.
-I am not sure if that's legally valid.
+I am not sure whether that is legally valid.
 Lime did not respond to my questions. ([Section 12.23](12.23) of their terms and conditions say they are not obliged to reply.)

 I am not alleging that Lime have committed any bad acts, only that their terms say that they can.
 That is still bad.